 DO YOUR KNIVES INCLUDE A SHEATH?

 No. Unless otherwise stated in the listing, our knives do not come with sheaths.
 We leave sheath making to the experts.
 We have partnered with Badger Claw Outfitters and their handmade sheaths may be ordered through our website.
 There is no need to send them your knife as they have patterns for most of our regular knife models.

 If you would prefer a different style sheath, you will need to seek out the vendor and style of your preference.
 You will likely need to send your knife to them.

 With any high carbon steel, you can expect your blade to discolor over time.
 As it gets used, it will develop a natural patina which is a form of protective oxidation.
 Patina is natural and should not only be expected but embraced.
 It tells the story of where your knife has been and all the things it has done for you.
 The patina will also help protect it from rusting.

-A knife of high carbon steel should be kept clean, dry and oiled to minimize the chances for rust as it develops its protective patina.
+A knife of high carbon steel should be kept clean, dry and oiled to minimize the chances for rust.
 Also, storing a knife inside a leather sheath is not advised since moisture can be trapped against the blade.

 With stainless steels you will not likely see any patina from normal use.
 Keep in mind, even stainless variants can and will rust if the knife is not cared for properly.
 Always dry your knives after use and oiling them lightly is always a good idea.

 WHAT SHOULD I USE ON MY KNIVES TO KEEP THEM LOOKING GOOD?

 If you prepare food with your knife we recommend using Blade Balm or Red Eyed Hog B-Fat.
 If you do not use your knife for food prep, 3-in-1 oil works nicely.